budding

 Perhaps web browsing histories should look more like Git commit histories?
 Perhaps distinct branches could representing different topics and research avenues?

-Patryk Adaś' published in 2017 that hint at a more Git-like, branching way to view browsing history.
+Patryk Adaś’ published a set of speculative design ideas in 20178ya that hint at a more Git-like, branching way to view browsing history.
 Adaś argued we should move away from the concept of tabs in browsers, and instead present histories as a set of trails.

 These trails would show users a narrative history, including the full trace of how a user ended up on a page, even if they used the back button or opened many new pages from a single source (like a search results page).

 The trail model could give us a nice overview map of not only which pages we spent time on, but how we got from one to the next.
-While not specifically focused on histories, some of the qualities of my pattern could also give us this view.
+While not specifically focused on histories, some of the qualities of my Spatial Web Browsing pattern could also give us this view.

 Adaś also prototyped a spatial navigation view for moving between these trails and viewing a ‘stack’ of previous pages behind each:

 Adaś was building off some prior art here.
-Previous projects that explored visible trails of browser links include the Chrome extension and this by HCI professor Hua Guo.
+Previous projects that explored visible trails of browser links include the Chrome extension Trailblazer and this unpublished draft paper by HCI professor Hua Guo.
 But neither of these are alive and usable.

-One exception is Szymon Kaliski's which is an experimental browser that combines a branching trail view in a sidebar with the (now quite popular) horizontally-stacked window pattern.
+One exception is Szymon Kaliski’s Cartographist which is an experimental open-source browser that combines a branching trail view in a sidebar with the (now quite popular) horizontally-stacked window pattern.

 These examples all manage to display complex and winding historical journeys, but so far none do a great job at summarizing and grouping large histories.
 This is key for contexts like web browsing where we have thousands of tiny events we’re trying to search through and make sense of.
 We need to be able to zoom out.